iendjinn/iendjinn/systems/frontier/interstellar-raiders.markdown

 ## Breacher

+_Young and eager for action, breachers are first out of the airlock (and occasionally even come back through it)._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |
 | D6        | D6       | D6      | D4         | 1     | 22     |